List of Hollyoaks characters introduced in 2025: Froggy Black

 Fraser "Froggy" Black Sr, portrayed by John Middleton, is the father of notorious deceased gangster, Fraser Black (Jesse Birdsall), and the grandfather of Clare Devine (Gemma Bissix), Grace Black (Tamara Wall), and Rex Gallagher (Jonny Labey).
 He is due to appear after being released from Longmere Prison, where he is seen as "Top Dog", where he has befriended Tom Cunningham (Ellis Hollins) and keeping tabs on Rex.
 Middleton's casting was announced on 13 July 2025.
 Elizabeth Cotton from Manchester Evening News described Froggy's character as having a "dark past."
 Amelia Ward from the Daily Mirror described Froggy's character to be a "far cry" from Middleton's previous role as vicar Ashley Thomas in ITV soap opera Emmerdale.
-His first meeting with Clare is described as "explosive" with a "real battle" set to "ensue".
+His first meeting with Clare is described as "explosive" with a "real battle" set to "ensue"..
+On 26 February 2026 it was announced that Middleton had quit his role as Froggy and would depart later in the year.

 Middleton spoke about his new casting: "From Vicar to villain is quite a leap but that's why I love this part.
 Froggy has a very dark history and he could reveal everyone's murky past.
 He knows where all the bodies are buried; perhaps quite literally..."
 A source reported to The Mirror: "People usually think of Ashley when they see John but that won't be happening any more, Fraser is about as far away to the kindly vicar you can get."
 A Hollyoaks insider told them: "He's possibly the most evil character Hollyoaks has ever had - and for a village plagued by serial killers, that's saying something.
 Fraser will make his entrance very soon, and he's got more than one connection to the village with his twisted family already there."

+Froggy was revealed to be the reason that Brookside character Mick Johnson (Louis Emerick) had to fake his death and change his identity to "Donny Clark".
+This reveal would lead to a crossover episode between Hollyoaks and Brookside during the shows 30th anniversary in October 2025.